 Several factors affect the size of breasts in the immediate post-operative period.
 These include swelling of the breast tissue, swelling of the surrounding tissue, settling of the breast implants and muscle spasm.
 For several months following surgery each of these phenomena is undergoing significant change.
 These factors interact in a complex manner to create a rapidly evolving situation.
 It’s virtually impossible to make decisions about breast size until the situation has stabilized.

 In some cases, it may not have been possible to place a larger implant at the time of the original procedure.
 During surgical procedures it’s not uncommon for surgeons to make compromises to obtain the best possible aesthetic result.
 In some cases, utilizing larger breast implants may cause conflicts with other aesthetic goals.
 For instance having larger breast might create and unnatural look which may not be desired by the patient.
 It may disrupt harmony, balance, and proportion with other surrounding structures.

 It might also affect patient safety.
 When breast lift and augmentation are performed together, a larger breast implant might compromise blood supply to the nipple areola complex.
 All of these concerns might place limits on implant size with this procedure.

 In most cases, resolution of post-operative swelling results in a decrease in apparent breast size.
 Occasionally resolution of swelling in the surrounding tissues results in greater definition of the breast and the perception that they’ve increased in size.
 The vast majority of patients are happy with their breast size after a brief period of adjustment.
 Rarely secondary procedures are necessary for size.

-Will my breasts look larger as the implants drop?
+Will breasts look larger as breast implants drop?